McShelby/hugo-theme-relearn/exampleSite/content/basics/quickstart/_index.en.md

 Next, you can start [configuring your site](configuration) to your liking by setting options in your `hugo.toml`.

-Also page authors are able to [configure many aspects of a page](content) using front matter while creating content.
+Also, page authors are able to [configure many aspects of a page](content) using front matter while creating content.